acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

  + 4da8e1f...27440ad main -> main (forced update)
 ```

+Hopefully this is not something I need to do for a few more years but I figured it was worth capturing in some notes.

 ### Odds and Ends

-I updated my blog dependencies including bumping the blog framework to Nextra v3.0.
+**Blog Version Update:** I updated my blog dependencies including bumping the blog framework to Nextra v3.0.
 TODO:PR This required massaging some configuration files but overall was not too bad.
 Most importantly, it seems to have fixed a bug where some new posts were not being added to the main post feed.

 ### New Tools I'm using

-Over the course of this sabbatical I've been exploring some new tooling and have changed my preferences for a surprising number of tools.
+Over the course of this sabbatical I've been exploring some new tooling.
+There's a lot of reasons for this  including doing more hands-on work and setting up a new laptop.
+In the process I've changed my preferences for a surprising number of tools.
+I threw the main ones in a table below:

 | Category        | Old         | New        | Notes                               |
 | --------------- | ----------- | ---------- | ----------------------------------- |